Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-829-trash_bin.md

 + Deprecate `GET /current_user/usage` - leverage new endpoints `GET /current_user/stats` and `GET /projects/{id}/stats`

+ChildMinder
+  + manage_children: if newly_purged, launch ChildPurgationJobs for all children.
+If newly_restored, launch ChildRestorationJobs for all children.
+  + purge_children: similar to delete_children sets is_purged: true
+  + restore_children: similar to delete_children, sets is_deleted: false

-FileVersion will have a manage_upload method that submits a UploadStoragePurgeJob for its upload when is_purged is set to true (after_save).
+FileVersion will have a manage_upload method that submits a UploadStorageRemovalJob for its upload when is_purged is set to true (after_update).

 ###### Background Workers

+child_purgation_job: almost identical to child_deletion_job, calls purge_children instead of delete_children.

+child_restoration_job: almost identical to child_purgation_job, calls
+restore_children instead of purge_children.

-upload_storage_purge_job: worker that monitors a queue for uploads to purge, and destroys their swift storage object.
+upload_storage_removal_job: worker that monitors a queue for uploads to purge, and destroys their swift storage object.

 ## Process View